 Iberostar compared to other brands

-Fantasia Bahia Principe shows were alot later and for older audiences – although the production values were much greater it was wasted on us as the children were too tired to stay up for them!
+Fantasia Bahia Principe shows were a lot later and for older audiences – although the production values were much greater it was wasted on us as the children were too tired to stay up for them!

 Jet2holidays